Patrick Gibson, Baron Gibson: Pearson and the Financial Times

-After the war, Gibson joined the Pearson family’s Westminster Press group in 1947, toured its provincial papers and became a director in 1948; in time he joined the boards of the Financial Times, The Economist and Pearson plc.
+After the war, Gibson joined the Pearson family's Westminster Press group in 1947, toured its provincial newspapers and became a director in 1948.
+He later joined the boards of the Financial Times, The Economist and Pearson plc.
+His marriage to Dione Pearson, granddaughter of Weetman Pearson, 1st Viscount Cowdray, connected him to the Pearson family, but obituaries also stressed his operational experience within the group.
 He chaired Pearson Longman from 1967 to 1979, chaired Financial Times Ltd from 1975 to 1977, and was group chairman of Pearson plc from 1978 to 1983.

-As Pearson’s group chairman from 1978, he led the move for the FT to begin printing in Germany; the Frankfurt European edition started on 2 January 1979, the paper’s first overseas print site.
+As Pearson's group chairman, he supported the Financial Timess first overseas printing operation.
+The Frankfurt European edition began on 2 January 1979, making Frankfurt the paper's first print site outside Britain.

 Within Pearson he backed diversification into visitor attractions.
-Just before becoming group chairman he pushed the takeover of Madame Tussauds and then gave its management responsibility for Chessington; in 1979 Pearson also took a stake in a US theme-park operator, groundwork that later helped the group buy and run Alton Towers.
+Shortly before becoming group chairman he supported the takeover of Madame Tussauds and placed Chessington Zoo under the same management; in 1979 Pearson also took a stake in a United States theme-park operator, a step that preceded the group's later ownership of Alton Towers.

-During the industrial conflicts of the 1970s he opposed a journalists’ closed shop, leading to a six-month strike at the Northern Echo.

-The Telegraph later described his style as strategic and unobtrusive, noting that he ran Pearson “from an eyrie in the Millbank Tower” and was sometimes dubbed “Cowdray’s Viceroy”.
+During the industrial conflicts of the 1970s he opposed a journalists' closed shop, leading to a six-month strike at the Northern Echo.
+The Daily Telegraph later described his Pearson style as strategic and unobtrusive, noting that he ran the group "from an eyrie in the Millbank Tower" and was sometimes called "Cowdray's Viceroy".